msm-code/ghidralib/docs/getting_started.md

 # Define a function at address 0x400300
 Function.create(0x400300, "main")

-# Infer a value of eax and edx at each call of this function
+# Use symbolic execution to infer values of eax and edx at each call site
 for call in Function("MyCustomCrypto").calls:
     ctx = call.infer_context()
     key, data = ctx["eax"], ctx["edx"]